Easily Manage & Avoid Hotel Incidentals While on Business Travel

 • In-room movies and pay-per-view

-• Phone calls through the room system (local or long-distance)
+• Local or long-distance calls through the room phone

 • Room service